 Ben Sparaco is a young guitarist, singer, and songwriter living in Nashville, TN with a sound that combines energetic and soulful guitar playing with a unique blend of rock, soul, blues, jazz, and folk music.
-At only 19 years old he has begun to make a name for himself around the country playing his unique original music.
+At 20 years old he has begun to make a name for himself around the country playing his unique original music.

 Starting at the young age of 11, Ben began playing guitar with cover bands around his native Broward County, Florida.
 Not long after, he found the sound he had been hearing in his head in blues music from the likes of B.B.
 King, Elmore James, Freddie King, and Muddy Waters.
 Following this music forward in time, he discovered the Allman Brothers Band, which he still cites as one of his main influences.